- 28

 5. Angular CLI + MCP Server for AI-assisted Coding

-- CLI can work with AI through MCP (Model Context Protocol) — for example, having AI help generate components, create tests, or fix errors
+- CLI can work with AI via MCP (Model Context Protocol) — e.g., having AI help generate components, create tests, fix errors

 - This does not mean Angular has built-in AI — it opens an interface for external AI tools to connect with Angular CLI

-- Improves developer productivity — reduces time spent writing boilerplate code
+- Boosts developer productivity — reduces time spent writing boilerplate code

 6. AI Developer Tools — ai_tutor and Angular MCP Server

-- ai_tutor CLI tool — a tool within Angular CLI that explains errors, suggests best practices, and generates code snippets from natural language descriptions, helping new developers learn Angular faster
+- ai_tutor CLI tool — a tool in Angular CLI that explains errors, suggests best practices, and generates code snippets from natural language descriptions, helping new developers learn Angular faster

-- Angular MCP Server — enables AI agents (such as Claude, GitHub Copilot, Cursor) to access Angular project information via Model Context Protocol (MCP), allowing AI to understand project structure and provide more accurate recommendations
+- Angular MCP Server — allows AI agents (e.g., Claude, GitHub Copilot, Cursor) to access Angular project data via Model Context Protocol (MCP), enabling AI to understand project structure and provide more accurate recommendations

-Important: These tools are developer tools, not features of the built applications.
-Saeree ERP does not have built-in AI features, but our development team uses these AI tools to improve development productivity.
+Important: These are developer tools, not application features — Saeree ERP does not yet have built-in AI features, but the development team uses these AI tools to boost development productivity.

 |---|---|---|---|